snshen/Learning-for-3D-Vision/assignment3/index.md

 ###  4.1 View Dependence (10 pts)

-Add view dependence to your NeRF model!
-Specifically, make it so that emission can vary with viewing direction.
-You can NeRF or other papers for how to do this effectively --- if you're not careful, your network may overfit to the training images.
-Discuss the trade-offs between increased view dependence and generalization quality.
+I had completed this step while implementing part 3 since I was closely following the NeRF paper according to its supplementary material (Appendix A) which included view dependence.

+The trade-offs between increased view dependence and generalization quality.

 ###  4.2 Hierarchical Sampling (10 pts)